'Reason' Queen Camilla skipped Princess Eugenie's wedding

 That said, speculation about family tensions has continued to circulate.

-Much of this centres on her reported relationship with Prince Andrew, Eugenie’s father.
+Much of this centres on her reported relationship with Andrew Mountbatten-Windsor, Eugenie’s father.
 According to royal author Angela Levin, Camilla felt Andrew “could have done more” to support her relationship with Charles when it first became public.

 In her book Camilla: From Outcast To Queen Consort, Levin also claimed Andrew did not approve of their union.
 One source alleged: “His behaviour became very, very negative and extremely unpleasant on not getting his way.”